MortenBlorstad/MortenBlorstad/README.md

 ## Hi there 👋

+I'm **Morten Blørstad**, a PhD research fellow in machine learning at the **University of Bergen (UiB)** and a data scientist at **Visito**.

+🔭 **Research Interests**:
+- Probabilistic machine learning
+- Stability in machine learning (learning theory)
+- Reinforcement learning

+💡 I’m particularly interested in developing robust and adaptive learning algorithms driven by application-specific problems.

 <!--
 **MortenBlorstad/MortenBlorstad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.